kailagovardhinik/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

 - User selects a channel name to migrate its data from the data lake to a SQL database as tables.
 - User queries the SQL database using different search options in the Streamlit app.
 - SQL query results are displayed as tables in the Streamlit app.

+Feel free to contribute to this project by creating pull requests or raising issues.